giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 In Kubernetes it is possible to schedule ephemeral resources.

-For example a Pod by itself, i.e. without a deployment, daemonset, statefulset, etc., is an ephemeral resource that will not be rescheduled when it dies or gets killed.
+For example a Pod by itself, i.e. without a Deployment, DaemonSet, StatefulSet, etc., is an ephemeral resource that will not be rescheduled when it dies or gets killed.
 A Pod definition should thus only be used for use cases like debugging or quick manual tests.
 Be sure to always use a controller-managed resource for your containers.

 Furthermore, local storage in form of `emptyDir` is also ephemeral, and should not be used to persist data.
 It should only be used as a cache or temporary storage that you can live without in case of failure or rescheduling.
 In most cases this is also true of `hostPath` as the local storage of a new node might not be the same as the one of the old node.

-### General Container Hygene
+### General Container Hygiene

-There's additional general container hygene recommendations that will help smoothen the upgrade process.
+There's additional general container hygiene recommendations that will help smoothen the upgrade process.

 As container images might not be already available on the new node that the Pod gets rescheduled to you should make sure that all container images (and tags) that you are using are available in the registry that is configured for the Pods.

-Furthermore, you should make your containers as light (in terms of size) as possible to make the pulling and with that the rescheduling process faster.
+Furthermore, you should make your containers as light (in terms of size) as possible to make the image pulling and with that the rescheduling process faster.